Upselling And Cross-Selling Techniques In Retail

 Your add-on sales don't have to be just physical products - offer your customers the option to add on complementary services, such as gift wrapping, home delivery, assembly, warranties and club memberships.
 Advertise these options on your overhead signs, banners and digital displays.

-In order to implement effective displays for cross-selling, there are a range of display items that can help with this kind of product presentation and promotion.
-The best point of sale displays to use for these purposes are ones that allow you to display additional items next to a main focal item, such as clip strips for hanging off shelving, freestanding display units placed at your aisle ends, and dump bins for mid-aisle merchandising.
+In order to implement effective displays for cross-selling, there are a range of display items that can help.
+The best point of sale displays for this allow you to display additional items next to a main focal item.
+Examples include clip strips for shelving, freestanding display units placed at your aisle ends, and dump bins for mid-aisle merchandising.

 ‘Placing products with their complements may expose consumers to more relevant categories and thus lead to more impulse and unplanned purchases’- Roggeveen et al (2019) .

-Cross-selling ideas include displaying complementary products such as:
+Cross-selling techniques include displaying complementary products such as:

 - Hair accessories with hair care products